Help Centre

 University academic integrity dedicated plan

-Why not use an AI writing detector like GPTZero or Turnitin?
+Why not use an AI writing detector?

 AI writing detectors analyse prose — sentence structure, vocabulary, tone.
 They cannot analyse source code imports, AST structure, or map findings to regulatory articles.